 - Sign and Send

-Note that you can save the application online and will be given a username and password.
+Note that you can save the application online and you will be given a username and password.
 You will also need to have a printer and debit/credit card to make payment and print the application.

 Important: If you are applying for a first child or adult passport the process is fairly similar, although you may have to attend an interview in person and provide identification and other supporting documentation.
 Interviews are held as close as possible to your home.

 To apply online you will need to go to the following web address.